JemRosa/Jemmalarosa_T1A3/README.md

 Using Mindset Terminal Application
 Upon running the application, you will be presented with a main menu where you can choose various options to interact with the application's features.
 Simply follow the prompts to navigate through the menu and utilize the desired functionalities.

+## Project Setup Scripts

+This project includes two scripts to automate the setup process:

+- **setup_application.bash** for Unix-based systems (macOS, Linux)
+  - This script creates a Python virtual environment, activates it, and installs all required dependencies from the `requirements.txt` file.

+- **setup_application.bat** for Windows
+  - Similar to the Unix script, it sets up and activates a virtual environment and installs necessary dependencies.

+To use these scripts, run the appropriate one for your operating system after cloning the project repository.